petrasvestartas/german_language/subordinate_clause.md

 -  **Ich weiss** dass **ich bin spät bin**.
 -  **Es ist schade** dass **du heute arbeiten musst**.
 -  **Ich bin froh** dass **du einen Tisch reserviert hast**.

+In the main clause the conjugated verb is at position2.
+In the subordinate clause the conjugated verb is at the end.
+The subject in the subordinate clause is usually behind the conjuction.

+Separable verbs in subordinate clause are inseparable:

+-  Ich will, dass die Tür **aufmachst**.